ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   You have learned how to use DynamoDB for an IoT solution.
+   You have learned how to use Lambda for an IoT solution.
 You can now learn how to develop IoT applications with .NET 8 on Windows on Arm.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/laptops-and-desktops/win_net8"